anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

     *  -  X coordinate
        -  Absolute X coordinate value.
-          If the preset positions (see "Watermark position") do not suit you, then you can set the desired location of the watermark using absolute coordinates
+          If the predefined positions (see "Watermark position") do not suit you, then you can set the desired location of the watermark using absolute coordinates.
           The origin in the bottom left corner.
 See the picture

           .. image:: ../../_static/img/flow/documents/add-a-watermark-to-pdf-coordinates-start.png

+          If set - "Watermark position" parameter will be ignored

        -  50

     *  -  Y coordinate
        -  Absolute Y coordinate value.
+If set - "Watermark position" parameter will be ignored
        -  50